Quantum key distribution: Experimental

 A separate experiment published in July 2022 demonstrated implementation of DIQKD that also uses a Bell inequality test to ensure that the quantum device is functioning, this time at a much larger distance of about 400m, using an optical fiber 700m long.
 The set up for the experiment was similar to the one in the paragraph above, with some key differences.
-Entanglement was generated in a Quantum Network Link (QNL) between two 87Rb atoms in separate laboratories located 400m apart, connected by the 700m channel.The atoms are entangled by electronic excitation, at which point two photons are generated and collected, to be sent to the bell state measurement (BSM) setup.
+Entanglement was generated in a quantum network link (QNL) between two 87Rb atoms in separate laboratories located 400m apart, connected by the 700m channel.
+The atoms are entangled by electronic excitation, at which point two photons are generated and collected, to be sent to the bell state measurement (BSM) setup.
 The photons are projected onto a |ψ+ state, indicating maximum entanglement.
 The rest of the key exchange protocol used is similar to the original QKD protocol, with the only difference being that keys are generated with two measurement settings instead of one.

 Since the proposal of Twin Field Quantum Key Distribution in 2018, a myriad of experiments have been performed with the goal of increasing the distance in a QKD system.
 The most successful of which was able to distribute key information across a distance of 833.8 km.

+In 2023, scientists at Indian Institute of Technology (IIT) Delhi have achieved a trusted-node-free quantum key distribution (QKD) up to 380 km in standard telecom fiber with a very low quantum bit error rate (QBER).